-Whatever type of exhaust system you chose to fit, make sure that the assembled headers and canisters, or pipe, can be inserted from the front, through the motor-dome - and make the hole(s) at least 18mm (3/4") bigger than the exhaust all around to ensure enough air enters the fuselage to cool the exhaust system.
-For the tuned pipe set-up described above, we cut a hole of 85mm (3.25") diameter.
+Whatever type of exhaust system you chose to fit, make sure that the assembled headers and canisters, or pipe, can be inserted from the front, through the motor-dome and make the hole(s) at least 18mm (3/4") bigger than the exhaust all around to ensure enough air enters the fuselage to cool the exhaust system.

 Of course, this warm air must also exit the fuselage - so you also need to cut sufficient air exits in the bottom of the fuselage.
 As a general rule the total area of the air exits must be at least double the inlet area.
-For example if the hole in the motor dome for the tuned pipe is 75mm (3") diameter (area = 4400mm2), then the total air exit area should be minimum 8800mm2.
-This is equal to 2 slots of 50mm (2") wide x 90mm (4") long.
-The slots shown here for the single tuned pipe are 35mm wide and 150mm long.
+For example if the hole in the motor dome for the tuned pipe is 75 mm (3") diameter (area = 4400 mm^2), then the total air exit area should be about 8800 mm^2 .
+This is equal to 2 slots of 50 mm (2") wide x 90 mm (4") long.